OVAL-Community/OVAL/README.md

-# The OVAL Community Repository
+# The OVAL Language Documentation

 For more information, please see [The OVAL Community Guidelines](http://oval-community-guidelines.readthedocs.io/en/latest/).